Loading slang details...

 Informal.

 act blur means To pretend to be ignorant or confused.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Singapore contexts.
 It is best read as singapore slang associated with Singapore.

 "act blur" means To pretend to be ignorant or confused.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Singapore contexts.
 In Singapore, the nuance may be more specific.

-"People use "act blur" to mean to pretend to be ignorant or confused."
+"They used "act blur" to mean To pretend to be ignorant or confused."

 Casual and context-dependent.